swaggy66/M-ABSA/README.md

 ```

 - $task refers to one of the ABSA task in [uabsa, tasd]
-- $dataset refers to one of the four datasets in [food, restaurant, coursera, laptop, sight, phone, hotel]
+- $dataset refers to one of the seven datasets in [food, restaurant, coursera, laptop, sight, phone, hotel]

 ## Citation